Unified Combatant Commands

 duration strikes and small-scale offensives, special reconnaissance,

-unconventional warfare, foreign internal defense, civil affairs operations,
+unconventional warfare, foreign internal defense, counterterrorism, psychological operations, information operations,

 counter-proliferation of weapons of mass destruction, security force